mahe-lab/sops/western_blot_SYPRO_total_protein_stain.md

 - Post-PCR bench

 ### references
 - BioRad Protein Blotting Guide:
+- SYPRO protein blot stain manual:

 ### emergency
 - If skin/eye contact with chemicals, flush aggressively and continuously with water using an eyewash, sink or shower